JordiCorbilla/Kubernetes-Cluster/README.md

 - Burn [Raspbian Jesse Lite](https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2018-11-15/) to each Raspberry Pi SD card.
 By the time of this tutorial, I used raspbian_lite-2018-11-15 which was the latest available.

+- To burn the images you can use [Win32 disk imager](https://sourceforge.net/projects/win32diskimager/) or [BalenaEtcher](https://www.balena.io/etcher/).

+- Put the SD cards back in to eac